BSP = BioPsychoSocial model. To those who know my hatred of abbreviations, I apologise.

 - the focus on social roles and the patient having their own purpose in life.

-The biopsychosocial model was developed within the context of psychiatry.
-There are other models within psychiatry that have been put forward.
+Engel formulated the biopsychosocial model within the context of psychiatry.
+Other models within psychiatry have been put forward.
 They include:

 - the biomedical disease theory